indigo-ag/hooli-checker/README.md

 ### A wrench in the plan

-There's one catch - your `salesforceId`s within `existing-accounts.csv` are actually _longer_ strings than the ones you were given!
-Funny enough, Salesforce actually provides a long and short ID.
+There's one catch - your `hooliId`s within `existing-accounts.csv` are actually _longer_ strings than the ones you were given!
+Funny enough, Hooli actually provides a long and short ID.
 Think of it like commit SHAs in GitHub; you really only need the first 8 characters of a commit to make a match but the entire SHA is still outputted in the git log.

-So when you are comparing your existing account Salesforce IDs, those are _longer_ than the strings you were given in `bam-accounts.csv`, so it is not an exact string match comparison.
+So when you are comparing your existing account Hooli IDs, those are _longer_ than the strings you were given in `sam-accounts.csv`, so it is not an exact string match comparison.

 ## Results